Get

 Image by: Ysbrand Cosijn, Shutterstock

 The dense coat of the Barbet is deceptive.
-This friendly, French water dog is low-shedding that only needs a brush through his fur to prevent mats.
+This friendly, French water dog is low-shedding and only needs a brush through his fur to prevent mats.
 Like many European breeds, including the Vizsla, this lovable pooch almost became extinct during World War II.
-Thanks for the efforts of enthusiasts, the Barbet continues to win hearts today.
+Thanks to the efforts of enthusiasts, the Barbet continues to win hearts today.

 4. Wirehaired Pointing Griffon